Brande Roderick

 Brande Nicole Roderick (born June 13, 1974) is an American model and actress known for her appearances in Baywatch and Playboy.
 In April 2000, she was selected as Playmate of the Month and then became the Playmate of the Year in 2001.

 Career

 In 2000, Roderick starred as Leigh Dyer in Baywatch.
 In April 2000, she appeared in Playboy magazine as Playmate of the Month.
 In 2001, Roderick became the Playmate of the Year.
 In 2003, she starred in the Bollywood movie Out of Control, as the American wife of an Indian man (played by Riteish Deshmukh) who, on a visit to India, gets pressured by his family into marrying an Indian girl.

-Other recent film credits include Starsky & Hutch, Snoop Dogg's Hood of Horror, Club Wild Side 2 and The Nanny Diaries.
+Other film credits include Starsky & Hutch, Snoop Dogg's Hood of Horror, Club Wild Side 2 and The Nanny Diaries.
 In addition, she has guest-starred in Joey, The Parkers, Just Shoot Me!, Fear Factor and Beverly Hills, 90210.